Getting a Prenuptial Agreement in Australia

 A prenuptial agreement in Australia is a financial agreement under the Family Law Act 1975.
 A prenuptial agreement allows you and your fiancé, or soon to be spouse the ability to determine what will happen to the property and assets in your relationship should you separate after you marry.
-Separation and the ensuing division of property is a major factor that can affect your wealth in your life time.
-Property settlement Court battles can substantially reduce your wealth, tie up property and assets, take years to resolve and bring stress and emotional turmoil that often comes with going to Court.
-Given the risks associated with separation and the loss of wealth, our clients wisely choose our family lawyers to protect them with a prenuptial agreement.
+Separation and the ensuing division of property is a major factor that can affect your wealth in your lifetime.
+Property settlement Court battles can substantially reduce your wealth, tie up property and assets, take years to resolve, and bring stress and emotional turmoil that often comes with going to Court.
+Given the risks associated with separation and the loss of wealth, our clients wisely choose our family lawyers to protect them when getting a prenuptial agreement in Australia.

 Benefits of a Prenuptial Agreement